 1919 CT Wood as Dean inspected the Higher Grade School.
 This had hosted a very impressive Troop 6th Cambridge, which withered during the war.
 The overlap of roles would each have informed the other.

-1920 Reveille He gave worth to and built up those around him but his works were not recorded in the same way.
-A J B Green as District Secretary for holding the District together during the war ‘Scouting in Cambridge owed everything possible to Mr Green.’
-It is clear, if not clearly recorded, that he was as instrumental in holding the Troops together.
+1920 Reveille He gave worth to and built up those around him but his works were not recorded in the same way as those of A J B Green.
+As District Secretary he is credited as holding the District together during the war ‘Scouting in Cambridge owed everything possible to Mr Green.’
+It is clear, if not clearly recorded, that CTW was as instrumental in holding the Troops together.
 In a 1919 appreciation of the District Secretary on his leaving the District, Rev A V Valentine Richards said ‘it was really due to his (Green’s) efforts and those of the District Commissioner (the Rev. C T Wood) that things had gone on along as well as they had during the war.’

 He is conspicuously missing from the 1920 Reveille (a single issue District magazine), whose author remains anonymous, but who may be CTW; from the tone, the phraseology and by this omission.
 C T Wood has one mention, seemingly signing off the paper collecting accounts but possibly acknowledging authorship of the bulk of the magazine, the ‘Editorial Column’.
 As ‘D.C.’ he has six mentions, none of which list his actions during the last few years.